-The need to adapt to the impacts of climate change is also a key policy driver for the RTS.
+Adapting to the impacts of climate change is also a key policy driver for the RTS.
 More severe and frequent extreme weather events directly affect the transport system by disrupting services and networks and damaging infrastructure and, in future, through rising temperatures, may have impacts on the wellbeing and comfort of people using public transport systems and walking, wheeling and cycling.